Azure/terraform-azurerm-caf-enterprise-scale/tests/README.md

 | **Terraform** | [tflint](https://github.com/terraform-linters/tflint) / [terrascan](https://github.com/accurics/terrascan) |
 | **YAML** | [YamlLint](https://github.com/adrienverge/yamllint) |

+The `Code Review` GitHub Action runs automatically upon each commit to branches in the repository (including forks) other than `main`, `patch-library` and `release/**`.
-This is also a mandatory check on all PR's being raised against the `main` branch.
+This is also a mandatory check on all PR's being raised against the `main` branch, enforced using branch protection rules.

 ## Unit Tests (Azure Pipelines)